k-symplectic structures and absolutely trianalytic subvarieties in hyperkahler manifolds: -symplectic structures and Clifford representations

 \subsection{Applications to hyperk\"ahler geometry}

 Next we will use our observations about $k$-symplectic structures to investigate submanifolds in a very general irreducible holomorphic symplectic (IHS) manifold (see \ref{_IHS_Definition_}).

 Consider an IHS manifold $X$ of dimension $2n$ with symplectic form $\sigma$.
 We will call $X$ very general if it represents a point in the moduli space which lies in the complement to a countable union of proper analytic subvarieties.
 One can prove that a very general $X$ cannot contain submanifolds of odd dimension.
-Moreover, if there exists a submanifold of dimension $2m$ inside such $X$, and $\gamma\in H^{4(n-m)}(X,\bbZ)$ is its fundamental class, then $\gamma$ stays of Hodge type $(2n-2m,2n-2m)$ on any small deformation of $X$ (such a subvariety is called {\bf absolutely trianalytic}, see \ref{_abs_triana_Definition_} and \ref{_MT_gene_defo_Remark_}).
-Let us briefly recall a short proof of these well-known facts.
+Moreover, if there exists a submanifold of dimension $2m$ inside such $X$, and $\gamma\in H^{4(n-m)}(X,\bbZ)$ is its fundamental class, then $\gamma$ stays of Hodge type $(2n-2m,2n-2m)$ on any small deformation of $X$ (such a subvariety is called {\bf absolutely trianalytic}, see \ref{_abs_triana_Definition_}).
+The proof of these well-known facts can be found for example in \cite{GHJ}, section 26.3.

-\proposition Consider the universal deformation $\pi\colon \mathcal{X}\to B$ of $X$, where $B$ is a ball in a complex vector space.
-Then there exists a subset $B^\circ\subset B$ such that for any submanifold $Z$ in the fibre over a point in $B^\circ$ the fundamental class of $Z$ stays of Hodge type $(k,k)$ on any deformation of $X$.
-Moreover, $B^\circ$ is a complement to a countable union of proper analytic subsets of $B$.